 Ijen crater is now a must-do on the itinerary of most visitors to this remote part of Indonesia – as long as they are physically fit and able to handle some exposure to toxic smoke in small quantities (although most only go close to the flames in gas masks).
 Considering that the natural phenomenon of blue fire is only visible in one other place on Earth – Iceland – it is not surprising that more and more people are getting over their squeamishness about the inhospitable terrain every year to make the trek into the caldera in the dark (the blue fire is only visible at night) and return after catching the brilliant sunrise over the mountains.

-Climbing Ijen Crater Indonesia - Overview of the Trail
+Climbing Ijen Crater Indonesia - Climbing Experience & Itinerary

-The trek up Mount Ijen and down into its caldera is about 3 kms and takes less than 2 hours on average.
-It does not require special equipment or training but unlike other visitor-friendly locations, this trek can be a bit of challenge considering it is also an active mine with about 300 men working to mine sulphur in the early hours of the morning along the narrow trail which is also quite steep.
+The trek up Mount Ijen and down into its caldera takes less than 2 hours on average.
+It does not require special equipment or training but unlike other visitor-friendly locations, this trek can be a bit of a challenge considering it is also an active mine with about 300 men working to mine sulphur in the early hours of the morning along the narrow trail which is also quite steep.
 There are two parts to the trail – the uphill trail from Paltidung, while steep and jagged in places, is easy to follow.
 The more challenging section is descending into the crater itself.

 Climbing Ijen Crater Indonesia - Trail options